sp4ce-cowboy/DES/README.md

 3. Copy over the `test.in` files from the [tests](99_FinalProject/tests) folder.

 4. Run the [main](99_FinalProject/Main.java) class with text redirection:

 ```sh
 java Main < test1.in
 ```

 ### Docs

-(Almost) All classes and methods have [documentation](99_FinalProject/javadocs/allclasses-index.html), generated with javadocs.
+(Almost) All classes and methods have [documentation](https://sp4ce-cowboy.github.io/DES/package-summary.html), generated with javadocs, hosted with GitHub pages.

-All compilation was done using JDK17.
+All code was written in and tested only on JDK17.